“Experience is what you got when you didn’t get what you wanted.”

 Decision making is as much art as science.
-The goal, if we have one, is not to make perfect decisions but rather to make better decisions than average.
-To do this we require either good luck or better insight.
-And since luck isn’t really much of a plan, we should probably focus on better insight.
+The goal, if we have one, is not to make perfect decisions but rather to make better than average decisions and get better over time.
+Doing this requires better insight or making fewer errors.
+One of the ways to gain insight and make fewer mistakes is the use of second-order thinking.

-In his exceptional book, The Most Important Thing, Howard Marks hits on the concept of second-level thinking.
+In his exceptional book, The Most Important Thing, Howard Marks hits on the concept of second-order thinking, which he calls second-level thinking.

 First-level thinking is simplistic and superficial, and just about everyone can do it (a bad sign for anything involving an attempt at superiority).
 All the first-level thinker needs is an opinion about the future, as in “The outlook for the company is favorable, meaning the stock will go up.”
 Second-level thinking is deep, complex and convoluted.

-The real difference for me is that first-level thinkers are the people that look for things that are simple, easy, and defendable.
-Second-level thinkers push harder and don't accept the first conclusion.
+The real difference for me is that first-order thinkers are the people that look for things that are simple, easy, and defendable.
+Second-order thinkers push harder and don't accept the first conclusion.

 “It’s not supposed to be easy.
 Anyone who finds it easy is stupid.”